FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

 > **Note**
 >
-> For the Transfer CFT network definition, the typical usage is CFTTCP.
+> Note: For the Transfer CFT network definition, the typical usage is CFTTCP.

-#### Partner definition
+### Partner definition

 The CFTPART/CFTTCP commands describe the following required characteristics of each partner's environment: